 Botanical name: Laurus nobilis

-Bay laurel is the source plant of bay leaves, which are used in cooking and to repel insects.
+Bay laurel is the source plant of bay leaves which feature in French, Mediterranean, Middle Eastern and Indian cuisines.
+The leaves are also used to repel insects.

 Fresh leaves picked just moments before they go in the pot are so superior to the dried packaged ones!
 Far more aromatic and flavoursome.
 Add whole to soups and casseroles so you can fish them out at the end.
 Add some whole leaves to chicken as it poaches, or to rice as it cooks by the absorbent method to impart a subtle flavour to the food as well as a beautiful smell to the house.

-The plant itself also deters insects, so may be useful kept near house entrances.
+The plant itself also deters insects, so may be useful kept near house entrances — especially if a bushy rather than upright growth in the ground is encouraged.